 - June 2019: Installed a trailer hitch receiver & wiring converter.

-- Planned for this year are new rear mufflers which will necessitate to modification of the rear bumper lip.
+- Installing new rear mufflers which will necessitate modifying the rear bumper lip.
 Single oval style tips are part of the new mufflers and I want to try to make them look as factory as possible.

 - Painting the brake calipers or possibly replacing them with AMG calipers & rotors.
 I’ll probably start by painting the calipers since it’s the less expensive option for the time being.